cirex-web/your-local-chat/README.md

 > [!CAUTION]
 > To allow other people to log on to the chat app on their devices, be sure to replace `localhost` with your actual IP address.
 See the `Deploying The App` section for more details.

-3. To receive socket messages, use the `socket.on("message", onMessage);` to subscribe and `socket.off("message", onMessage);` to unsubscribe. (where `onMessage` is a callback function that takes in the message as its first argument).
+3. To receive socket messages, use the `socket.on("message", onMessage);` to subscribe and `socket.off("message", onMessage);` to unsubscribe. (where `onMessage` is a callback function that gets invoked with the message as its first argument when the backend emits a message).
 Since we want to subscribe on component mount, let's do so in a `useEffect` with an empty dependency array inside the `App` component.
 See React's [useEffect documentation](https://react.dev/reference/react/useEffect) for more details.

 1. Once we received a message, we'll need to update the message state to trigger a component re-render.
-As a hint, `setXXX()` can also accept a callback function where the input is the old state and the returned value is the new state.
+As a hint, `setXXX()` can also accept a callback function where the input is the previous state and the returned value is the new state, which can possibly incorporate the previous state in it.
 1. To handle form submissions, make sure the input box is wrapped in a `form` component.
 We'll then add something like the following to grab the input message when form submission is triggered:

    ```jsx